FREE SHIPPING ON ALL ORDERS

 • In severe cases, side effects can include (but aren’t limited to) headaches, stomach pain, chest pain, dry/red/itchy eyes, vision problems, and jaundice.

-If over-the-counter topical treatments just aren’t doing the trick, it’s important to note that there are other options outside of medication, namely natural supplements.
-While many people hold the belief that natural supplements aren’t nearly as effective as medication, the truth is that nature is so much more powerful than we think.
+It’s important to note that there are other options outside of medication, namely natural supplements.
+While many people believe that natural supplements aren’t nearly as effective as medication, the truth is that nature is so much more powerful than we think.
 There are ways we can naturally nourish our bodies to bring them back into balance, without side effects or long terms consequences.

 There are loads of natural skin supplements available over the counter.
 Most are formulated with herbs, vitamins, and other ingredients that can help improve the look and feel of your skin, but they don’t directly address the root cause of hormonal acne - hormonal imbalances.

-BALANCE, on the other hand, is a natural skin supplement that’s proven to directly support healthy estrogen, in order to rebalance hormones and prevent breakouts.
+Balance, on the other hand, is a natural skin supplement that’s proven to directly support healthy estrogen, in order to rebalance hormones and prevent breakouts.
 It’s designed for women and men who have hormonal acne caused by high estrogen.
-While not all acne is caused by high estrogen, it is a common root cause, especially among adult women with acne around their chin, mouth or jaw.
-If you’re curious to know whether your acne could be caused by high estrogen, take this quiz.
+While not all acne is caused by high estrogen, it is a common root cause, especially among adult women with acne around their chin, mouth, or jawline.
+If you’re curious to know whether your acne could be caused by high estrogen, take our free hormone imbalance quiz

 Key considerations: